 Don't Forget the Elevator Speech

-6. Ask questions when it’s time for Q and A during the session.
+6. Ask questions when it’s time for the Q&A session.

 10. Remember to follow up with everyone you meet.
 Make a phone call.
-Ask to add them to your social media.
+Ask to add them to your social media and especially to your email list.
 There is gold in those business cards you habitually collect.
 Don’t let them sit.
-Grow new relationships.
+Use them to grow new relationships.
 They could be your next customers or collaborators.

-Attending a conference is more than just paying for the conference, attending the free networking session and then returning home.
+Attending a conference is more than just paying for the conference and showing up.
+Learning and networking is the order of the day (or week).
 You paid for it, now get the most out of attending that business conference.
 Take a few moments to prepare.

 © 2016 Cynthia B. Turner